 Agriculture projects weren’t the only ones on the agenda.
-There was a ride in a three-wheeled electric vehicle that Winrock introduced to the streets of Kathmandu more than a decade ago and is still going strong.
+There was a ride in a three-wheeled electric vehicle that Winrock introduced to the streets of Kathmandu more than a decade ago through the Kathmandu Electric Vehicle Alliance (it also helped a group of women drivers purchase their own vehicles).
 And there was an ample introduction to Winrock’s work in the counter-trafficking field, including a visit to the Fishermen’s Centre at a Thai port, where public and private sectors join to help migrant workers.

 Winrock has two counter-trafficking projects based in Thailand — the USAID Thailand Counter Trafficking in Persons and the USAID Asia Counter Trafficking in Persons — and one in Nepal, the USAID Hamro Samman project.
 In Kathmandu, board members leapt to their feet in a standing ovation after watching a group of trafficking survivors act out their pain and triumph in a dance that one of them had choreographed.